lilythomson13/CS3/README.md

 # COVID-19 Sentiment Analysis Case Study

-### Goal:
+### Overview:
 This case study examines the public sentiment in repsonse to major shutdowns implemented on March 15, 2020 due to the COVID-19 pandemic.
-Using data collected from public sources and using the VADER sentiment analysis tool, this project explored how individuals reacted to one of the most pivotal moments early in the pandemic.

-### Case Study Assignment
-The hook document and the rubric document have the necessary information about the case study and the required deliverables.
-The materials folder has resources to give context about COVID-19 timeline and information about public opinion, as well as documentation abotu the VADER sentiment analysis and code to get your started.
+Using sentiment analysis techniques (specifically VADER), the project explores how public opinion shifted in the days surrounding this event.

+For full details on the case study's purpose, deliverables, and grading criteria, please refer to the hook document and rubric included in this repository.

 ### Folder Structure

 .
 ├── README.md
-├── LICENSE.md
 ├── hook_document.pdf
-├── COVID-19 Sentiment Analysis Case Study Rubric.pdf
+├── rubric.pdf
-├── Materials/
+├── materials/
 │   ├── covid_timeline.csv
 │   ├── public_opinion_data.csv
 │   ├── vader_documentation.pdf
 │   └── starter_code.py
+├── analysis/
+│   └── sentiment_analysis.ipynb
+├── output/
+│   └── sentiment_results.csv
+└── report/
+    └── case_study_report.pdf

 ### References